nerdfiles/coogradio_com/readme.markdown

 Obviously Google Maps should offer a UI hook for playing a short preview clip within the tooltips of radio stations.
 Obviously.
 It's hypermedia data at heart.

+##Tech Stack

+I'd probably do it in Python, or SammyJS.
+It really doesn't need a backend.
+Manage it all with markdown files and, of course, a frontend (JS/SASS).

 @contact nerdfiles@gmail.com